-First three of the top ten most successful posters will be awarded with the 1st, 2nd and 3rd prize, and the others will be awarded with the "honorable mention" certificate.
+The first three of the top ten most successful posters will be awarded with the 1st, 2nd and 3rd prize, and the others will be awarded with the "honorable mention" certificate.
 The awards will be presented at the closing ceremony.

-Short Oral communications: each author will give a 5 min oral ‘flash' presentation during the relevant session, backed up by three Power Point slides synthesizing and illustrating main findings.
+Short Oral Presentations: each author will give a 5 min oral ‘flash' presentation during the relevant session, backed up by three Power Point slides synthesizing and illustrating main findings.
 Authors must attend the full duration of the oral session, as to be fully part of the general debate that will follow.

 Tips for your Power Point flash presentation

 · First do not simply copy/ paste your abstract or your poster.